DBCobra/CobraVerifier/reproduce_results.md

 Note: for the case "yuga-G2-a", the history size (37.2k transactions) is too large for the default configuration.
 You will see a error message of either `java.lang.OutOfMemoryError: Java heap space` or `GPU: out of memory`.
 To check this case, one need to:

-* allocate more memory for JVM: modify the line `EA="-ea"` in the file `$COBRA_HOME/CobraVerifier/run.sh` to `EA="-ea" -Xmx8192m` (provide 8GB memory to JVM)
+* allocate more memory for JVM: modify the line `EA="-ea"` in the file `$COBRA_HOME/CobraVerifier/run.sh` to `EA="-ea -Xmx8192m"` (provide 8GB memory to JVM)

 * allocate more memory for the GPU: change the parameter `#define MAX_N 16384ul` (default) to `38000ul` in file `$COBRA_HOME/CobraVerifier/include/gpu_GPUmm.cu`, and rebuild the verifier (`./run.sh build`).

-* check the case  "yuga-G2-a": `./run.sh mono aduit ./cobra.conf.default ./CobraLogs/ser-violation/yuga-G2-a/`
+* check the case  "yuga-G2-a": `./run.sh mono audit ./cobra.conf.default ./CobraLogs/ser-violation/yuga-G2-a/`

 ### 3 & 4. <a name='oneshot10k' /> Cobra's verifier performance analysis